roberson3d/roberson3d.github.io/index.md

 ### Kongregate, Inc. *(Synapse Games, Inc prior to October 2018 acquisition)*

 *Senior Client Engineer, Feb 2014 - March 2024*<br>
-  * Developed a front-end app for multiple games in collaboration with a cross-functional team.
+  * Developed a front-end apps for multiple games in collaboration with a cross-functional team.
   * Implemented various gameplay features, UI/UX, and server communication.
   * Architected and authored combat systems, UI, AI, skill system, and visual effects for multiple titles, enhancing gameplay experience.
   * Implemented and managed CI/CD build pipelines, ensuring smooth development and release processes.
-  * Modularized core systems into game-independent packages, improving code reusability and maintainability.
+  * Modularized core systems into game-independent packages, improving reusability as clean, maintainable code..
   * Created tools and guidelines for asset pipeline, establishing reliability in the content pipeline process.
-  * Estimated and prioritized tasking in agile project cycles.
+  * Gathered requirements, estimated, prioritized, and broke down tasking in an agile production process, ensuring timely delivery of features.

 ***Unannounced Project*** (unreleased, Unity)
   * Designed and authored the client end combat system, contributing to the development of game play elements.